4 additional victims identified in Boulder attack, bringing number of injured to 12

 The man planned the attack for more than a year and specifically targeted what he described as a “Zionist group,” authorities said in court papers charging him with a federal hate crime.

-Witnesses in Boulder said the suspect, Mohammed Sabry Soliman, 45, yelled “Free Palestine” and used a makeshift flamethrower and incendiary devices.
+Witnesses said the suspect, identified by Boulder police as Mohamed Sabry Soliman, 45, yelled “Free Palestine” and used a makeshift flamethrower and incendiary devices.
+The suspect’s first name also was spelled Mohammed in some court documents.

 Federal and state prosecutors filed separate criminal cases against Soliman, charging him with a hate crime and attempted murder, respectively.
 He faces additional state charges related to the incendiary devices, and more charges are possible in federal court, where the Justice Department will seek a grand jury indictment that may include amended allegations.